 The Challenge program includes 8 core components that build critical life skills.
-These skills are developed through experiential as well as classroom learning.
-The 8 core components, and the performance measures associated with each one are listed below:
+These skills are developed through experiential activities and traditional classroom settings.

 Classroom studies at the Academy are designed to enhance the cadet`s education skills and instill a desire to continue self-improvement.
 Classes are given in five areas that are tested on the General Education Development (HiSET) test.
 These include: math, science, social studies, literature and the arts, and writing skills/essay.
 The Academy also uses The Adult Basic Education (TABE) test to evaluate educational performance and progress.